 If you attempt tree trimming yourself, here are some important safety tips to follow:

 - Do not paint or tar the cuts.
-While you may still see these sealant products sold in stores, sealing your tree’s cuts is a gardening myth.
+While you may still see these sealant products sold in stores, using tree pruning sealer is a gardening myth.
 It’s not good for your tree and should be avoided.

 - Never trim trees on a ladder.
 It’s a life-threatening risk to trim a tree while on a ladder.
 Put the ladder down and call in a professional to handle the tall branches.
 Otherwise, secure yourself to the tree using a safety harness and ropes, though keep in mind that hiring a professional is the safest option.

 - Don’t cut the branches too short or leave them too long.
 Doing so may injure your tree.